 The Western Sydney University Indigenous Student Council aims to create a sense of community and inclusion for all Indigenous students from all Western Sydney University campuses.
 The council will manage and organise social, recreational, community and cultural activities in collaboration with members for members.
 The council will drive and manage dialogue on topical issues, social awareness and environmental matters for members.
 The ISC will also participate in programs which actively give back to community.

 The Disability Collective is for students who identify as having a temporary or permanent disability (eg: physical, visual, intellectual, etc) or medical condition (eg: anxiety, rheumatism, diabetes, etc).
 The collective is open to all students who have sensory, intellectual, physical, mental and/or other disabilities or chronic health conditions.
 The role of the Disability Collective is to remove discrimination on the basis of having a disability and engage in activities and advocacy that will further develop representation of students with disabilities at Western Sydney University.
 It also serves to assist students who are registered with the university's disability services to have a presence in student representation.
 Current staff and students can check out the Disability Collective via Orgsync.

 The Ethno-Cultural Collective is a student led body that aims to create an autonomous, safe, and inclusive space for students that facilitates discussion around the politics and subsequent injustices that impact ethnic minorities and people of colour.

 The ECC would also be a place where students work to create campaigns and advocate on issues specifically related to racism and discrimination.
-This collective is open to students who identify as being a having an Ethno-cultural background; a Person of Colour (POC), or identifies as having a Cultural and Linguistically Diverse (CALD) background.
+This collective is open to students who identify as having an Ethno-cultural background; a Person of Colour (POC), or identify as having a Cultural and Linguistically Diverse (CALD) background.
 Current staff and students can check out the ECC via OrgSync.